Invizory/taintflow/README.md

 dependency.

-However, these components used alone don't provide any useful features, since [Runtime] itself do nothing but provide extension point that can be used by another—maybe user-supplied—components which takes advantage of the source code instrumentation.
+However, these components used alone don't provide any useful features, since [Runtime] itself does nothing but provide extension point that can be used by another—maybe user-supplied—components which takes advantage of the source code instrumentation.